-Founded in 1957, the program aims to promote and develop the careers of talented young opera singers by working closely with Santa Fe’s acclaimed and nationally recognized roster, performing and rehearsing on the Opera grounds and giving them the opportunity to return as a principal artist.
-The Vilcek Foundation supports three of the apprentices annually.
+Founded in 1957, the Santa Fe Opera aims to promote and develop the careers of talented young opera singers by working closely with Santa Fe’s acclaimed and nationally recognized roster, performing and rehearsing on the Opera grounds and giving them the opportunity to return as a principal artist.

 2011 Apprentice Singers

 Tenor Randall Bills returns for his second season with The Santa Fe Opera’s Apprentice Singers Program.
 A native of Fresno, California, he earned his Bachelor of Music in Vocal Performance from La Sierra University, and completed his Master of Music in Vocal Arts at the University of Southern California.
 His repertoire at USC included Prince Charmant in Cendrillon, Tom Rakewell in The Rake’s Progress, Ferrando in Così fan tutte, Rinuccio in Gianni Schicchi, Reverend Parris in The Crucible, Tamino in The Magic Flute, and Don Ramiro in La Cenerentola.
 He apprenticed with the Opernstudio, Bayerische Staatsoper in Munich, Germany, where he performed Pacuvio in Die Liebesprobe, Tierhandler in Die Rosenkavalier, andParpignol in La Bohème.
 Most recently, he has been associated with Theater Bremen, where he has appeared as Tamino in The Magic Flute, Iskra in Mazeppa, Alfred in Die Fledermaus, Don Ottavio in Don Giovanni, and Arbace in Idomeneo.
 This summer he will perform the role of the Orthodox Priest in The Last Savage and the Fool in Wozzeck.